Electronic Fetal Monitoring (eFM)

 - More than 250 midwives and obstetricians from the University Maternity Hospital, Limerick have been using eFM for revalidation and continuing professional development. eFM has now been licensed for a second year by the hospital, reflecting the popularity of this award-winning e-learning tool.

-- In India, our eFM programme and obstetric modules from the Acute Medicine programme are supporting continuing professional development at the Fernandez Hospital in Hyderabad, India, which specialises in obstetrics and women's health.
+- In India, our eFM programme and obstetric modules from the Acute Medicine programme helped support continuing professional development for healthcare professionals at the Fernandez Hospital in Hyderabad, India, which specialises in obstetrics and women's health.